JakePartusch/milo/content/posts/2018-05-31-happy-birthday-franklin.md

 subTitle: >-
   A day for celebrating!
 Franklin is 2, Milo is 13 weeks, and Mama is home for the summer!
 It's a good day!
-Thanks for helping us celebrate and being our patient photographer aunt Taylor!
+Thanks for helping us celebrate and being our patient photographer, aunt Taylor!
 Be prepared for photo overload... unfortunately the boys refuse to ever be photogenic at the same time.
 cover: /images/img_1150.jpg
 date: 2018-06-01T02:01:48.652Z